fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

     attributes:
       label: Failure Logs (Optional)
       description: Include any relevant log snippets or files here.
 You can paste directly or drag and drop files into this area.
+    render: shell
     validations:
         required: false
   - type: textarea
     id: additional_info
     attributes:
       label: Additional Information (Optional)
-      description: Include any screenshots, code snippets, or other relevant details that might help us understand the issue.
+      description: Include any screenshots, code snippets, or other relevant details that might help us understand the bug.
       render: markdown
       validations:
         required: false